benjamenm03/teros12-LoRa/README.md

 4. `field4` – node battery voltage (0 if below 0.5&nbsp;V)

 Additional payload values, if present, are uploaded to subsequent fields.

+### Changing the sample interval

+Field&nbsp;5 of each node’s ThingSpeak channel controls its measurement interval.
+Enter a number from **5** to **60** (multiples of five) into that field to set the interval in minutes.
+Fill in the `THINGSPEAK_CHANNEL_IDS` array in `base-station/base-station.ino` with the channel IDs for your nodes and the matching `THINGSPEAK_READ_KEYS` if the channels are private.

+The base station polls every channel one minute before each half‑hour mark and includes the selected interval (in seconds) in the `ACKTIME` response sent after each upload: `ACKTIME:<epoch>,<interval>`.
+Field nodes update their schedule accordingly and default to 10‑minute (600&nbsp;s) slots on boot.